kwabenasapong/openpldoc/manual/source/configure.rst

   and when the song is displayed live, the audio will be paused until you start it using :ref:`linked-audio`.
 If this box is not selected the audio will play immediately when the song is displayed live.

-**Repeat track list:**
-  With this option selected and you are using background audio, the tracks will repeat when it reaches the end of the list (even if there is only one item).

 Application Startup
 ^^^^^^^^^^^^^^^^^^^